ffernandolima/data-table-plus/README.md

 		}

 ```

+# Support / Contributing
+If you want to help with the project, feel free to open pull requests and submit issues.

 # Donate

 If you would like to show your support for this project, then please feel free to buy me a coffee.